MohitKedia/Levers-Vs-Indicators-Analysis/README.md

 # Levers-Vs-Indicators-Analysis
-Developed Interactive Dashboards in Excel and Tableau to understand factors that impact session completion Rate and Session Rating
+Developed Interactive Dashboards in Excel and Tableau to understand factors that impact session completion Rate and Session Rating in live online interactive sessions.